brian7704/TAK_Meshtastic_Gateway/README.md

 The Meshtastic node should be set to the TAK role.
 TAK Meshtastic Gateway will automatically change the node's long name to the TAK client's callsign and the short name to the last four characters of the TAK client's UID.
-This ensures that the callsign shows up correctly for mesh users who are only using the Meshtastic app and not a TAK client.
+This ensures that the callsign shows up correctly for mesh users who are only using the Meshtastic app as well as ATAK plugin users.
 TAK Meshtastic Gateway will also update the Meshtastic node's location with the location of the EUD.

+## ATAK Plugin Settings

+For best results, use the following settings on devices using the [Meshtastic ATAK Plugin.](https://meshtastic.org/docs/software/integrations/integrations-atak-plugin/).
+You can find the settings in ATAK by clicking the Settings tool -> Tool Preferences -> Specific Tool Preferences -> Meshtastic Preferences.

+- Show all Meshtastic devices: On
+- Don't sshow Meshtastic devices without GPS: On
+- Do not show your local Meshtastic device: On

+The rest of the settings can be changed as needed.

 ## Usage